avsm/oxcaml-icfp-tutorial/slides/index.md

 {pause center}

-`Atomic.t` is more expensive than regular operations and **only prevents data races, not race conditions!**
+Atomics prevent data races, *but not race conditions.* The read and write should be a single atomic operation

 {pause up}